aridoza/foundational-java/intro-design-patterns/README.md

 ## Introduction (30 min)

-In this exercise, we'll learn the basics of design patterns: the underlying rules and customs that define how we build a lot of software.
+In this exercise, we'll learn the basics of design patterns — the underlying rules and customs that define how we build a lot of software.
 It's an admittedly heady concept, so let's try to make it as simple as possible.

 ### What's a Design Pattern, Anyway?